yogsototh/Scratch/content/html/en/blog/Yesod-tutorial-for-newbies.md

 begindiv(intro)

-en: <%= tldr %> A simple yesod tutorial.
+<%= tldr %> A simple yesod tutorial.
 You shouldn't need to know Haskell very well.

-fr: <%= tlal %> Un tutoriel pour yesod.

 > * Will be replaced by Table of Content
 > {:toc}